alttch/atasker/doc/supervisor.rst

 reserve_high*, so in the example above: *20 + 5 + 5 = 30*.

-Tasks with priority *TASK_CRITICAL* are always started instantly, no matter how busy task pool is, and the pool is being extended for them with no limits.
+Tasks with priority *TASK_CRITICAL* are always started instantly, no matter how busy task pool is, and thread pool is being extended for them with no limits.
+Multiprocessing critical tasks are started as soon as *multiprocessing.Pool* object has free space for the task.

 To make pool size unlimited, set *pool_size=0*.